-During the second quarter of 2017, Walnut Creek experienced several forced outages due to mechanical failures of turbine parts that caused downstream damage to several of the plants units.
-The plant is currently in service as of July 2017.
-The estimated cost of these outages is approximately \$8 million before the recovery of insurance proceeds, a significant portion of which the Company believes is recoverable by year end.
-The Company continues to work with both NRG, the plant's O&M service provider, and the plant's original equipment manufacturer on mitigation plans to improve long term performance.
+During the first half of 2017, Walnut Creek experienced forced outages due to mechanical failures of turbine parts that caused downstream damage to several of the plant's Units, primarily Unit 1.
+The repairs necessary to return Unit 1 to service were completed in the second quarter of 2017 and the plant has performed reliably since then.
+The estimated cost of this outage is approximately \$8 million before the recovery of insurance proceeds, a significant portion of which the Company believes is recoverable by year end.
+In the third quarter of 2017, the Company, through Walnut Creek, executed an amendment to the contractual service agreement with the original equipment manufacturer to improve long term reliability.
+The amendment provides for the original equipment manufacturer to perform all required, currently available and future turbine reliability upgrades in exchange for an investment of approximately \$15 million that will be paid over the next five years.